csc-training/summerschool/hybrid/docs/05-mpi-threads.md

 Thread 003 affinity 3,7
 ```

 # MPI+OpenMP thread affinity

 <div class="column">
 - MPI library must be aware of the underlying OpenMP for correct
   allocation of resources
-    - Oversubscription of CPU cores may cause significant performance
+    - oversubscription of CPU cores may cause significant performance
       penalty
 - Additional complexity from batch job schedulers
 - Heavily dependent on the platform used!